Sigma Pi stands against Discrimination & Sexual Violence

 - We will promote training and education regarding Title IX for our volunteers

-Hazing is contrary to the Creed, standards, ideals, mission and goals of Sigma Pi Fraternity and such activity by our members is hereby prohibited.
-Sigma Pi Fraternity addresses hazing in the Constitution of Sigma Pi Fraternity under Section 17 of Bylaw 4 and again in Section 5-1 through 5-9 of the FIPG Risk Management Manual.
+Hazing is contrary to the Creed, standards, ideals, mission, and goals of Sigma Pi Fraternity and such activity by our members is hereby prohibited.
+Sigma Pi Fraternity addresses hazing in the Constitution of Sigma Pi Fraternity under Section 4 of Bylaw 4 and again in Section 5-1 through 5-9 of the FIPG Risk Management Manual.

 No chapter shall encourage or conduct hazing activities.
 Hazing activities are defined as:

 “Any action taken or situation created intentionally, whether on or off fraternity premises, to pro- duce mental or physical discomfort, embarrassment, harassment or ridicule.
 Such activities may include but are not limited to the following: use of alcohol, paddling in any form, creation of excessive fatigue, physical and psychological shocks, quests, treasure hunts, scavenger hunts, road trips or any such activities carried on outside or inside the confines of the chapter house, wearing of public apparel which is conspicuous and not normally in good taste, engaging in public stunts and buffoonery, morally degrading or humiliation games and activities, and any other activities which are not consistent with fraternal law, ritual or policy or the regulation and policies of the educational institution.”

 As a result of a violation of this section, a Chapter or Colony member is subject to being denied membership in the Fraternity.
-As a result of a violation of this section a Chapter or Colony of the Fraternity is subject to being suspended and denied a charter, pending reorganization of the Chapter or Colony, in accordance with provision of Article VII, Sections 4 and 7 of the Constitution of the Sigma Pi Fraternity.
+As a result of a violation of this section, a Chapter or Colony of the Fraternity is subject to being suspended and denied a charter, pending reorganization of the Chapter or Colony, in accordance with provision of Article VII, Sections 4 and 7 of the Constitution of the Sigma Pi Fraternity.

 Sigma Pi Fraternity also has a toll free anti-hazing hotline: 1-888-NOT-HAZE (1-888-668-4293).
 The line is available to those who think they, or students they know, have become victims of hazing.
 Callers may remain anonymous, or they can provide personal information so that their concerns can be responded to directly.
 The hotline connects directly to a dedicated voice mailbox at the Cincinnati law firm of Manley Burke, the publisher of Fraternal Law.